 Our Commitment

-The alliance is committed to making screenings available in trusted community spaces, such as churches and libraries, where participants are able to experience a sense of belonging, while engaging with culturally informed clinicians and other advocates.
+Wisdom Watch Alliance is committed to making screenings available in trusted community spaces, such as churches and libraries, where participants are able to experience a sense of belonging, while engaging with culturally informed clinicians and other advocates.
+The alliance stands firmly against all forms of discrimination, including those based on race, age, ability, or cognitive status.
+The work of Wisdom Watch Alliance is guided by the belief that every elder deserves compassionate, culturally responsive care that honors their dignity, celebrates their identity, and supports their full humanity.

 Early intervention is important.